About Spirit Tribe NYC, Native Noise Festival, Into the Wild Festival, etc.

 I can say with confidence that I will never support Spirit Tribe, Native Noise Festival, Into the Wild Festival, or any event associated with Spirit Tribe.

 Spirit Tribe is a NYC, New York and East Stroudsburg, PA based psychedelic event crew that puts on Native Noise Festival annually during the summer and plans to host Into the Wild Festival in May 2019.
-Native Noise Festival was held at Echo Lake in Afton, New York and is being held in Narrowsburg, NY later this summer while Into the Wild Festival was held in Parksville, New York this year.
-Spirit Tribe also hosts a number of smaller scale events around NYC.
+Native Noise Festival is held at Echo Lake in Afton, New York, while Into the Wild Festival was held in Parksville, New York this year.
+Spirit Tribe also hosts a number of smaller scale events around NYC during the course of the year.

 My reasons for saying so are simple:

-After closely reading Spirit Tribe’s publicly published Sales Agreement and Photo Policy for Native Noise Festival, Spirit Tribe’s Vendor Contract, Spirit Tribe’s Musician Contract as provided to me by a trusted source, and The Spirit Tribe Shop/The Pearl Charmer’s Sales Agreement it is clear to me that, in black and white, their policies are self-serving and run counter to any outward claim they make of “Community” and “good vibes.”
-(Apparently they recently decided to take down the domains linked above…-ed)
+- After closely reading Spirit Tribe’s publicly published Sales Agreement and Photo Policy for Native Noise Festival, Spirit Tribe’s Vendor Contract, Spirit Tribe’s Musician Contract as provided to me by a trusted source, and The Spirit Tribe Shop/The Pearl Charmer’s Sales Agreement it is clear to me that, in black and white, their policies are self-serving and run counter to any outward claim they make of “Community” and “good vibes.”
+(Apparently nativenoisefestival.com is no longer a valid domain…-ed)

-If you are a vendor of any kind looking to do business with Spirit Tribe, I urge you to read their contracts very carefully, especially just before you decide to sign anything.
+If you are a guest, attendee, vendor, performer, photographer, customer, or musical talent of any kind looking to do business with Spirit Tribe, I urge you to read any paperwork that comes from them or is returned to you by them very carefully before you decide to sign anything, agree to anything, or purchase anything.

 (Seriously, some of you complained about my “unreasonable” proposal to either pay a $3,843 invoice OR request that they instead delete the photos in question yet Spirit Tribe tries to require your consent to a $5,000 penalty fee for “findings of copyright,” “damages of defamation,” and threatens to hold you liable for “any damages or emotional distress” caused by, among other things, “negative energy pointed towards us” after completing a purchase?..)